mikerochip/unity-websocket/README.md

 ## Send Messages

-⚠️ If you add an outgoing message in a non-`Connected` state, you will get an error:
+⚠️ You must be `Connected` to send messages, otherwise you will get an error

-`🛑 State is {State}.
-Must be Connected to add outgoing messages.`

 ```CSharp
 public void SendString()